Bring on the Boring EVs

 For those people, there’s a lot to love.
 Take the Porsche Taycan, an all-electric sports car that is fast, powerful, and objectively gorgeous, especially in the Cherry Metallic color.
 Pumphrey got to drive one, and he said that the experience was nothing short of magical, at once familiarly Porsche but also new.
 “It’s like a new sound.
 It’s like a new way that the power comes on.
 It’s a new way of acceleration.
 It was a beautiful experience.”
 He even, he confessed, got a little misty-eyed.
 “I was like, Oh man, I’ve never felt this.”

-From the sensible commuter to the rugged off-roader to the silky smooth sportscar, the era in which electric cars are just cars is not far off.
+From the sensible commuter to the rugged off-roader to the silky smooth sports car, the era in which electric cars are just cars is not far off.
 EVs just need to get a little more boring.
 The day Americans stop noticing them on their screens is the day the electric car will have truly arrived.